-This is an assessment of the time taken to fully discharge stored stormwater from the fields to ground at the proposed Three Kings Renewal development for a range of rainfall events and soakage rates.
+This is an assessment of the time taken to fully discharge stormwater from the parks to ground at the proposed Three Kings Renewal development for a range of stormwater events and soakage rates.
 This requires a conceptual design of the soakage method to the local and wider ground conditions.